CICS Mastery

 From terminal input to response: the complete lifecycle of a CICS transaction including task creation, program dispatch, and termination.

-Read article →CICS Resources Overview: Programs, Files, and Transactions
+Read module →CICS Resources Overview: Programs, Files, and Transactions

 Overview of all major CICS resource types — programs, transactions, files, maps, queues, and terminals — and how they are defined.